pruett/ruby-patterns/patterns/observer.md

 Observer Pattern
 ================

 There may be scenarios in which you have an object that triggers the actions of third-party objects.
-The *Observer pattern* (sometimes referred to as *publish/subscribe*) is designed to effectively handle these types of circumstances in a manageable way.
+The *Observer pattern* (commonly referred as *publish/subscribe* or *pubsub* for short) is designed to effectively handle these types of circumstances in a manageable way.

 Let's consider the following example:

-###### When Tom turns on the shower, he would like:
+**When Tom turns on the shower, he would like:**
-- the coffee pot to brew coffee
++ the coffee pot to brew coffee
-- the tv to tune to a particular show
++ the tv to tune to a particular show
-- his sonos sound system to play on some tunes
++ his sonos sound system to play on some tunes

+## First Attempt

-Semi-psuedo code for a situation like this **could** look like the following:
+Semi-psuedo code for a situation above **could** look like the following:

 ```ruby
 class HomeOwner